 The people who understand the value of the handcrafted products and want to buy something sustainable will buy our products.
 I would like to say, they should use our products because they are environmentally friendly and hygienic and by buying Nepalese products they are promoting Nepalese handicrafts.

 What is your biggest dream?

-We are proud to have a young and talented artist like Mr. Sajan Prajapati as one of our artisans.
-We wish him the best in all his endeavors and also wish his dream to promote the pottery culture and hand over the tradition to the coming generation becomes a reality.
+Team Né Nepal is proud to have Mr. Anil Prajapati as one of our artisans.
+We wish him the best in all his endeavors and also wish his dream to reach out to many people through his work comes true.

-If you enjoyed reading the story of the artisan, help us spread the word in your social media to support the local economy and encourage the talented artisans like Sajan Prajapati.
+If you enjoyed reading the story of the artisan, help us spread the word in your social media to support local economy and encourage the talented artisans like Anil Prajapati.